JoshuaDull/GitHub-Desktop/_episodes/02-getting-started.md

 teaching: 40
 exercises: 0
 questions:
-- "GitHub Desktop Set-up"
+- "How to set-up GitHub Desktop?"
 - "What are repositories and how are they created?"
 - "What do `fetch`, `commit`, and `push` mean?"
-- "How do I check the status of my repository?"
+- "What is the difference between a local and remote repository?"
 objectives:
 - "create a git repository"
 - "track changes to files using the git repository"